Dan Tana: Brentford F.C. chairman

-In 1973, Tana moved to London, feeling that "...
-I felt I had more to give to the game and to do that I had to be in a soccer culture.
-Football was calling me home."
+In 1973, Tana moved to London, feeling that "... [he] had more to give to the game and to do that [he] had to be in a soccer culture.
+Football was calling [him] home."
 Meeting with the English playwright Willis Hall, Hall invited him to join a regular football gathering, which included broadcaster Michael Parkinson and the football personality Jimmy Hill.
-The manager of Brentford F.C., Frank Bluntstone, attended the gatherings and invited Tana to watch Brentford play.
+The manager of Brentford F.C., Frank Blunstone, attended the gatherings and invited Tana to watch Brentford play.
 Tana was subsequently asked to join the board of Brentford, a privilege for which Tana bought five shares at 50p each.

 Brentford were at the bottom of the Fourth Division at the time of Tana's involvement and had large debts and poor attendance.
-Tana later said that he had had "...big ambitions for Brentford...At that time English football was in trouble...the hooligans and poor facilities made it a very poor form of entertainment for anyone but young men...I wanted to feel comfortable taking my wife and children to a game.
+Tana later said that he had had "...big ambitions for Brentford...At that time English football was in trouble...the hooligans and poor facilities made it a very poor form of entertainment for anyone but young men...[he] wanted to feel comfortable taking my wife and children to a game.
 In America 30 percent of the fans in stadia were female.
 Here it was about one percent.
 If America needed English football, England needed American facilities."

 Tana became chairman of Brentford and they were promoted and turned a profit.
 He resigned from the Brentford board in 2002.
-Tana was also part of the Football Association's International Committee.
+Tana was also part of The Football Association's International Committee.

 Return to Yugoslavia

-In 1988 Tana was approached to join the Yugoslav Football Federation by his former teammate, Miljan Miljanić, then president of the federation.
+In 1988, Tana was approached to join the Yugoslav Football Federation by his former teammate, Miljan Miljanić, then president of the federation.
 With Yugoslavia Tana attended the 1990 FIFA World Cup, and felt his loyalties divided between both England and Yugoslavia.
 Tana subsequently prepared a Yugoslav side for the 1992 UEFA European Championship, from which they were banned as a result of United Nations sanctions.
 Tana was elected to the board of Red Star Belgrade in 2000.

-Personal
+Personal life and death

-Tana has a summerhouse vacation villa on the Dalmatian island of Hvar in the Adriatic Sea in what is now Croatia.
+Tana had a summerhouse vacation villa on the Dalmatian island of Hvar in the Adriatic Sea in what is now Croatia.
 Designed by him and built during the time of SFR Yugoslavia, the vacation property housed many of his Hollywood friends, including basketball player Wilt Chamberlain.
+He was married twice, first to Andrea Wiesenthal; they had two daughters and later were divorced.
+In 2006, he married Biljana Strezovski.

+Tana died from cancer at a hospital in Belgrade on August 16, 2025, at the age of 90.